ampproject/amphtml/extensions/amp-gpt/amp-gpt.md

 **style/layout guidelines 2 (optional)**

-Information on how to layout and style `amp-gpt-ad`.
+Information on how to layout and style `amp-gpt`.

 ```
 example